 Another important feature is how many eggs a cooker can prepare at once.
-Electric cookers often hold one to 12 eggs in a cooking cycle.
+Electric cookers often hold up to 10 eggs in a cooking cycle.
 Microwave egg cookers, however, usually hold up to four eggs at a time.
-If you're cooking for a large family every day or you like to keep hard-boiled eggs in the fridge for a snack, having a cooker that can handle a dozen eggs at once may save you time.
+If you're cooking for a large family every day or you like to keep hard-boiled eggs on hand for a snack, having a cooker that can handle a dozen eggs at once can save you time.

 What Does An Egg Cooker Cost?

 As kitchen appliances go, egg cookers are inexpensive.
 They tend to range from as little as $13 to as much as $40.
 We found that a high price doesn’t necessarily indicate good performance.

 |Product||Price||Overall Rating||Performance||Design & Safety||Warranty & Support||Overall Performance||Thorough Cooking Results||No Water Mess/Dripping||Egg Cooking Capacity||Exterior Heat (degrees F)||Cord Length||Onboard Cord Storage||End of Cooking Buzzer/Alarm||BPA-Free Plastic Parts||Quality of Instructions||Warranty (years)|